-A minimum of three tenured faculty must be available to vote on tenure decisions; Committee members must hold a rank at or above the candidate's aspirant rank to vote on each case.
-Unless a unit uses a committee-of-the whole (which is highly encouraged), the members of the committee must be elected.
-The length of terms will be determined by the unit; No member of the committee will consider the application of a relative.
-Appearance of conflicts of interest should be avoided; No faculty member functioning as an administrator, department head or director of an academic unit will be a member of the committee; A faculty member serving on the college promotion and tenure committee may observe but neither participate nor vote in a candidate's promotion or tenure review at the department level.
-The committee will annually elect its chair; The membership of the committee will be made known to the faculty; and An individual will not serve in a year that their promotion application is being considered.
-Among the responsibilities of the department promotion and tenure committee are the following: • To establish procedures for a third-year review of all non-tenured, tenure-track faculty; • To specify a mandatory date by which candidates must notify the Department Head of their intent to submit an application for tenure and/or promotion; To specify criteria for external peer reviews, including the identification of peer departments or schools at other colleges or universities; • To facilitate all votes related to the promotion and tenure process, including the vote to approve the original promotion and tenure document and policies and all subsequent changes; • To conduct a review by the end of the third year of all non-tenured, tenure-track faculty; and • To conduct a vote on all dossiers for promotion and tenure.
+• A minimum of three tenured faculty must be available to vote on tenure decisions;

+• Committee members must hold a rank at or above the candidate's aspirant rank to vote on each case;

+• Unless a unit uses a committee-of-the-whole (which is highly encouraged), the members of the committee must be elected.
+The length of terms will be determined by the unit;

+• No member of the committee will consider the application of a relative.
+Appearance of conflict of interest should be avoided;

+• No faculty member functioning as an administrator, department head or director of an academic unit will be a member of the committee;

+• A faculty member serving on the college promotion and tenure committee may observe but neither participate nor vote in a candidate's promotion or tenure review at the department level;

+• The committee will annually elect its chair;

+- The membership of the committee will be made known to the faculty; and - An individual will not serve in a year that their promotion application is being considered.

+Among the responsibilities of the department promotion and tenure committee are to:

+- Establish procedures for a third-year review of all non-tenured, tenure-track faculty; - Specify a mandatory date by which candidates must notify the department head of their intent to submit an application for tenure and/or promotion; - Specify criteria for external peer reviews, including the identification of peer departments or schools at other colleges or universities; - Facilitate all votes related to the promotion and tenure process, including the vote to approve the original promotion and tenure document and policies and all subsequent changes; - Conduct a review by the end of the third year of all non-tenured, tenure-track faculty; and - Conduct a vote on all dossiers for promotion and tenure.